Upwey - Tecoma

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 304 trips per day across all routes, which equates to approximately 38 weekly trips per individual stop.
+Transport accessibility is rated as good, with residents typically located 267 meters from the nearest stop.
+Service frequency averages 304 trips per day across all routes, equating to approximately 38 weekly trips per stop.

 Frequently Asked Questions - Transport